adonisjs/v5-docs/content/guides/http/request.md

 ## Request route

-The `request` class holds the current matching route for the HTTP request and you can access it as follows:
+The `request` class holds the current matching route for the HTTP request, and you can access it as follows:

 ```ts
 Route.get('/', ({ request }) => {